davidthorn/react-native/README.md

 # Install node version 8.3 or newer.

-To check out the versions of node look the following link:
+To check out the versions of node look at the following link:

 [https://github.com/nodejs/Release#release-schedule](https://github.com/nodejs/Release#release-schedule)